 We have entered into certain interest rate swap agreements.
-These contracts are more fully described in Note 5 to our audited consolidated financial statements.
-The fair value of these contracts was a net loss of \$1.3 million at December 31, 2017.
-Based on our agreements outstanding at December 31, 2017, a 100-basis-point increase in interest rates would result in an increase in the net aggregate market value of these instruments of \$5.4 million.
-Conversely, a 100-basis-point decrease in interest rates would result in a \$5.6 million decrease in the net aggregate market value of these instruments at December 31, 2017.
+These contracts are more fully described in Note 6 to our audited consolidated financial statements.
+The fair value of these contracts was a net asset of \$0.5 million at December 31, 2018.
+Based on our agreements outstanding at December 31, 2018, a 100-basis-point increase in interest rates would result in an increase in the net aggregate market value of these instruments of \$4.0 million.
+Conversely, a 100-basis-point decrease in interest rates would result in a \$4.1 million decrease in the net aggregate market value of these instruments at December 31, 2018.
 Any change in fair value would not affect our consolidated statement of operations unless such agreements and the debt they hedge were prematurely settled.

 We also entered into a cross currency swap in 2017.
-The fair value of this contract was a net loss of \$0.1 million at December 31, 2017.
-Based on our agreements outstanding at December 31, 2017, a 100-basis-point increase in interest rates and foreign currency exchange rates would result in an increase in the net aggregate market value of these instruments of \$2.5 million.
-Conversely, a 100-basis-point decrease in interest rates and foreign currency exchange rates would result in a \$1.5 million decrease in the net aggregate market value of these instruments at December 31, 2017.
+The fair value of this contract was a net asset of \$1.1 million at December 31, 2018.
+Based on our agreements outstanding at December 31, 2018, a 100-basis-point increase in interest rates and foreign currency exchange rates would result in an increase in the net aggregate market value of these instruments of \$1.5 million.
+Conversely, a 100-basis-point decrease in interest rates and foreign currency exchange rates would result in a \$1.5 million decrease in the net aggregate market value of these instruments of \$1.5 million decrease in the net aggregate market value of these instruments at December 31, 2018.
 Any change in fair value would not affect our consolidated statement of operations unless such agreements and the debt they hedge were prematurely settled.